Brook Green: History

 The name Brook Green is first recorded in 1493, and the hamlet was established by the 16th century.
 The area was developed as industrialisation spread out of London.
 Businesses in Brook Green included the Osram Lamp Factory, now converted into social housing, J. Lyons and Co. and its complex at Cadby Hall, and Post Office Savings Bank Headquarters in Blythe Road.
 Brook Green was also home to St Mary's College from 1850 to 1925, when the college moved to Strawberry Hill.

 St Paul's Girls' School, one of the leading independent schools in the country, has been situated on Brook Green since its foundation in 1904.
 The composer Gustav Holst was Director of Music at the school from 1905 to 1934, and in 1933 wrote Brook Green Suite for the school's junior orchestra.

 The Brook Green Hotel has stood at the western end of Brook Green since 1886.
 The original brook, which was covered over in the 19th century, still flows under the hotel.
 The area's inns – the Brook Green Hotel and the Queen's Head – were originally coach houses, and became popular entertainment venues.
 Today, the Brook Green Hotel is a pub on ground level, along with a cocktail bar in the basement below and a hotel upstairs.
 The Queen's Head overlooks the green itself at the front and has a garden at the back.

 Brook Green boasts four English Heritage blue plaques: they commemorate the artist Sir Frank Short, the composer Gustav Holst, the Silver Studio of design, and the writer Elizabeth Anne Finn (founder of the charity now known as Elizabeth Finn Care).
 There is also Brook Green Market and Kitchen, a FARMA certified farmers market in Addison Primary School.

+Politics

+Brook Green is part of the Hammersmith and Chiswick constituency for elections to the House of Commons of the United Kingdom.

+Brook Green is part of the Brook Green ward for elections to Hammersmith and Fulham London Borough Council.